-HUMN 5732 - Seminar in Women's Studies
+HUMN 5732 Seminar in Women's Studies Credit: 3 | Lecture: 3 | Lab: 0

-An advanced course in Women's Studies.
+An advanced course in Women's and Gender Studies.
 Analysis and application of feminist theory across multiple disciplines.

-Prerequisite: Any other Women's Studies course.
+(Cross-listed with HUMN 4372, PSYC 4372, and PSYC 5732.)
+Prerequisites: Any other Women's and Gender Studies course.